groovy-tutorial/groovy-tutorial/manuscript/03_90_CollectionOperators.md

 	buyGroceries(*shoppingList)

->Realistically, the `items` parameter is a list but it proves the point.
+T>Realistically, the `items` parameter is a list but it proves the point.
 We'll look into this type of method parameter in the tutorial on methods.

 ### Multiply Operator